 These early evening moonrises are what make every Harvest Moon special.
 Every full moon rises around sunset.
 After the full Harvest Moon, you’ll see the moon ascending in the east relatively soon after sunset for a few days in a row at northerly latitudes.
 The lag time between successive moonrises shrinks to a yearly minimum, as described in the paragraph above.
 Because of this, it seems as if there are several full moons – for a few nights in a row – around the time of the Harvest Moon.

 It’s true that, in some months, the full moon is closer to us in orbit than others and so truly appears bigger.
+That’s the case in 2015.
 But the distance of the full moon depends on where the moon is in its orbit.
 There’s no correlation between each year’s Harvest Moon and the moon’s location in orbit (the actual full moon size).
 It’s different every year.
-But in 2014, the Harvest Moon comes one month after the year’s closest and largest full moon on August 10, 2014.
-So this year’s Harvest Moon counts as a supermoon.

 Still, in any year, you might think the Harvest Moon looks bigger or brighter or more orange.
 That’s because the Harvest Moon has such a powerful mystique.
 Many people look for it shortly after sunset around the time of full moon.
 After sunset around any full moon, the moon will always be near the horizon.
 It’ll just have risen.
 It’s the location of the moon near the horizon that causes the Harvest Moon – or any full moon – to look big and orange in color.